Name and Objects

 2. There shall be a President and Vice Presidents and, when required, a Deputy President.
 No-one will be eligible for election as such who is not already a member of the Club.

-The Vice Presidents shall be limited to six in number.
+The Vice Presidents shall be limited to eight in number.
 The President, Deputy President and Vice Presidents shall only be elected, upon nomination of the Committee, at a general meeting, to serve for one year, being eligible, however, for re-election.
 The President, Deputy President and Vice Presidents shall be ex officio Members of the Committee.

 3. The Club shall consist of Ordinary Members, Honorary Members, Young Associate Members, Honorary International Members and Visiting Members.